Delzant type theorem for torus-equivariantly embedded toric hypersurfaces

-In \cite{yamaguchi2023toric}, we construct the closure $\overline{C(V)}$ of the $k$-dimensional complex subtorus $C(V)$ in the toric divior complement $X \setminus D \cong (\mathbb{C}^{\ast})^{n}$ from the data of a $k$-dimensional affine subspace $V \subset \mathfrak{t}^{n} \cong \mathbb{R}^{n}$.
+In \cite{MR4938007}, we construct the closure $\overline{C(V)} \subset X$ of the $(\mathbb{C}^{\ast})^{k}$-orbit $C(V) \subset X \setminus D \cong (\mathbb{C}^{\ast})^{n}$ from the data of a $k$-dimensional affine subspace $V \subset \mathfrak{t}^{n} \cong \mathbb{R}^{n}$.
+The construction of $\overline{C(V)}$ is motivated by Yamamoto's construction \cite{MR3856842} of the Leung--Yau--Zaslow correspondence \cite{MR1894858} in the semi-flat case of Strominger--Yau--Zaslow mirror symmetry \cite{MR1429831}.
 The closure $\overline{C(V)}$ can be expressed by the zero locus of polynomials $f^{\lambda}_{k+1},\ldots,f^{\lambda}_{n}$ for each vertex $\lambda$ of the Delzant polytope, which are determined by the data of the Delzant polytope and the affine subspace.
-Note that the closure $\overline{C(V)}$ might have singularity at the intersection with the toric diviors $D$.
-We show in \cite[Theorem 4.20]{yamaguchi2023toric} that if the closure $\overline{C(V)}$ is a smooth $k$-dimensional complex submanifold in the symplectic toric manifold $X$, then the moment polytope for the Hamiltonian $k$-dimensional torus action on $\overline{C(V)}$ coincides with the moment polytope for the Hamiltonian $k$-dimensional subtorus action on $X$.
+Note that the closure $\overline{C(V)}$ might have singularity at the intersection with the toric divisors $D$.
+We show in \cite[Theorem 4.20]{MR4938007} that if the closure $\overline{C(V)}$ is a smooth $k$-dimensional complex submanifold in the symplectic toric manifold $X$, then the moment polytope for the Hamiltonian $k$-dimensional torus action on $\overline{C(V)}$ coincides with the moment polytope for the Hamiltonian $k$-dimensional subtorus action on $X$.
 Moreover, the submanifold $\overline{C(V)}$ is a symplectic toric manifold with respect to the $k$-dimensional torus action on $\overline{C(V)}$.
 In particular, if $\overline{C(V)}$ is a complex submanifold, then the moment polytope for the Hamiltonian $k$-dimensional subtorus action on $X$ is a Delzant polytope.
 We call the complex submanifold $\overline{C(V)}$ the \textit{torus-equivariantly embedded toric manifold}.

 Even though the moment polytope for the Hamiltonian $k$-dimensional subtorus action on $X$ is a Delzant polytope as a convex polytope for some affine subspace $V$, $\overline{C(V)}$ might not be a smooth complex submanifold.
 For example, let $X = \mathbb{C}P^{2}$.
 For any $1$-dimensional affine subspace $V$ in $\mathfrak{t}^{2} \cong \mathbb{R}^{2}$, the moment polytope for the Hamiltonian one-dimensional subtorus action associated with $V$ becomes an interval in $(\mathfrak{t}^{1})^{\ast} \cong \mathbb{R}$, which can be seen as the Delzant polytope of $\mathbb{C}P^{1}$.
-However, there are many affine subspaces $V$ such that the closure $\overline{C(V)}$ has a singularity (see \cite[Section 5.1]{yamaguchi2023toric}).
+However, there are many affine subspaces $V$ such that the closure $\overline{C(V)}$ has a singularity (see \cite[Section 5.1]{MR4938007}).